 While your fantasy football team is for only one season, generally, your investment portfolio should be developed with a long-term approach.
-Those differences aside, how you develop a solid fantasy football strategy might translate to handling your investment portfolio.
+Those differences aside, how you develop a solid fantasy football strategy might translate to how you structure your investment portfolio.

 When you draft your team, you have a clear sense of what you’re trying to accomplish.
 For example, your strategy may be to draft your running backs first to make sure you have the top players in that position.
 Or your strategy may be to pick the best remaining athlete regardless of the position.

 The bottom line is that you don’t go into the draft without a plan.
-Neither should you go in to creating your investment portfolio without knowing what you would like to achieve.
+Neither should you go in to creating your investment portfolio without knowing what you'd like to achieve.

-You wouldn’t go into your fantasy draft without doing your homework, and assembling a winning portfolio is no different.
+You wouldn’t go into your fantasy draft without doing your homework and assembling your investment portfolio is no different.
 If you want to know who the breakout stars will be this season, you’ve got to study their stats and examine how they’ve performed in past years.